Al-Haqbani/z/README.md

 # choose "Smart JS Scan" from the menu
 ```

 This implementation provides a basic framework.
 Each searcher can be extended or improved by customizing the logic in the `core/` directory.
+Support for **GitLab** has been added in this version to broaden coverage across more code hosting platforms.